 Trade and investments

-Trade between Norway and Pakistan is modest, but the balance is in favour of Pakistan.
+Trade between Norway and Pakistan is modest, but increasing, and the balance is in favour of Pakistan.
 In recent years, the trend has been that Norway has imported more from, and exported less to, Pakistan.
 Pakistan exports mostly traditional goods, such as textiles, leather-goods and sugar, to Norway.
 The biggest Norwegian exports to Pakistan are fertilizers, machines, aluminium and iron/steel.
-In 2016, the value of Norwegian imports from Pakistan was NOK 623 million (c.
-USD 80 million), up from NOK 591 million in 2015.
-Norwegian exports to Pakistan in 2016 were worth NOK 92 million, and in 2015 NOK 106 million.

 However, due to the extensive activities of the Norwegian mobile phone operator Telenor in Pakistan, Norway has invested considerable sums in the country.
 In fact, in the period from June 2015 to June 2016, Norway was the source of the largest foreign direct investment in Pakistan, investing a total of USD 173 million.
 Telenor is by far the largest Norwegian company present in Pakistan.
 Since its establishment in 2005, the company has invested about USD 3 billion in Pakistan, and currently has some 40 million customers here.
 Telenor is the second biggest mobile operator in Pakistan.
 In June 2016, Telenor won an auction of the 850 MHz-band, which it is using to introduce 4G services.
 The bid amounted to USD 395 million, which will be invested in the next few years.